Ben and Leah Mee own and manage Southern Alps Honey.

 Ben and Leah are grateful to have John Syme, a third generation bee keeper, mentoring and helping them on all aspects of beekeeping from queen rearing, hive management, local climate knowledge and all things bees.

-Southern Alps Honey is a relatively new company but Ben and Leah are focused to grow Southern Alps Honey and Mees Bees Limited to supply local markets with the best quality, natural honey that the bees can produce.
+Ben and Leah are focused to grow Southern Alps Honey Limited to supply local markets with the best quality, natural honey their bees can produce.

 Ben and Leah closely monitor all aspects of honey production and processing as they are involved in every step of the business, from beekeeping, hive health, extracting, processing, packaging and distribution of the honey.

 The honey extraction and processing plant is state of the art and a RMP registered and certified facility.
 They maintain and follow legislative requirements, Health and Safety programs, Food Safety and Risk Management programs.

 After the honey has been harvested from the hives, it is brought to the honey shed where it will be extracted from the honeycomb within the frames.
 It is a simple operation that does not over-process, over-stir or over-heat the honey.